infoman/sports-checker/README.md

 For any of the above methods:

 * `match` can be a match id or match object instance
-* `achievement` can be an achievement id, name, or instanceinstance
+* `achievement` can be an achievement id, name, or instance
 * `counter` can also be a counter id, name, or instance